department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 Yes.
 If you have spousal coverage and you want to reduce, turn down, or cancel it:

-**If your service member’s branch of service has started using the new SGLI Online Enrollment System (SOES),** have your service member submit your changes online.
+**If your service member is a member of the Army, Navy, Air Force, Marines, Coast Guard, or National Oceanic and Atmospheric Administration,** have your service member submit your changes online through the SGLI Online Enrollment System (SOES).

 To access SOES, have your service member: